nottrobin/maas-docs/en/nodes-add.md

-Title: Add Nodes
-table_of_contents: True

-# Add Nodes

 Adding a node to MAAS is typically done via a combination of DHCP (and TFTP), which should, by now, be enabled in your MAAS environment, and PXE, which you tell the system in question to use when it boots.
 This unattended manner of adding a node is called *enlistment*.

-!!!
-Note:
+[note]
 Configuring a computer to boot over PXE is done via its BIOS and is often referred to as "netboot" or "network boot".
+[/note]

 Regardless of how a node is added, there are no special requirements for the underlying machine.
 In particular, there is no need to install an operating